astronomer/docs/learn/templating.md

 Create a custom Operator by subclassing the desired Operator class and adding your desired field to `template_fields`.
 In this example, TemplatedBashOperator is a new operator that inherits the behavior of BashOperator and allows Jinja templating of the `cwd` field.

+Prefer this method if you need to template a field repeatedly.

 ```python
     from airflow.decorators import dag
     from airflow.operators.bash import BashOperator